 - Have either taken both Red Hat System Administration I - RHEL 8 (RH124) and Red Hat System Administration II - RHEL 8 (RH134) or RHCSA Rapid Track Course - RHEL 8 (RH199), or have comparable work experience as a system administrator on Red Hat Enterprise Linux

-- Have taken Red Hat System Administration III: Linux Automation with Ansible (RHEL 8) (RH294) or have comparable work experience
+- Have taken Red Hat Enterprise Linux Automation with Ansible (RH294) or have comparable work experience

 - Review the Red Hat Certified System Administrator (RHCSA) Exam (EX200) objectives

-- Review the Red Hat Certified Engineer (RHCE) exam for Red Hat Enterprise Linux 8 (EX294) objectives
+- Review the Red Hat Certified Engineer Exam (EX294) objectives

-Red Hat encourages you to consider taking Red Hat System Administration I - RHEL 8 (RH124), Red Hat System Administration II - RHEL 8 (RH134), and Red Hat System Administration III: Linux Automation with Ansible (RHEL 8) (RH294) to help prepare.
+Red Hat encourages you to consider taking Red Hat System Administration I - RHEL 8 (RH124), Red Hat System Administration II - RHEL 8 (RH134), and Red Hat Enterprise Linux Automation with Ansible (RH294) to help prepare.
 Attendance in these classes is not required; students can choose to take just the exam.